EMDR Therapy

 Sometimes people are able to heal from traumatic experiences on their own (the brain is truly incredible!).
 Sometimes things get “stuck” and more tools/support are needed.
 EMDR provides the intentional space and time to help the brain do what it already knows how to do, specific to a certain situation or traumatic event.

-I offer EMDR therapy in the form of Individual Sessions and EMDR Intensives.
+I offer EMDR therapy in the form of Individual Sessions as well as EMDR Intensives.

 How does it work?